Last updated May 15th, 2023.

 This is typically done as a lease that lasts for decades, which is usually easily renewable.
 But if the owner of the parking space – the government – wants your property out of its premises after the lease is up, there’s not much you can do.

-Some investors are fine with this arrangement but I would advise caution against this mindset.
+Some investors are fine with this arrangement, but we would advise caution against this mindset.
 Property is an illiquid asset.

 Thus, if your strategy relies on quickly being able to pivot to avoid any legal complications, that is a needlessly high risk and ultimately unsustainable state of affairs.

 Instead, you should go where you have full ownership over the property rights associated with your real estate.
-And Malaysia is the easiest country in Southeast Asia to own land.
+Malaysia is one the world’s the easiest countries to buy property as a foreigner.
+And it’s certainly the least difficult place in Southeast Asia to own land.

 Bear in mind though that there are still some protectionist restrictions in place.
 For the most part, they are sensible compromises that are done for good reasons.